 It was the summer of ‘91.

-I am sure if I tried, I could come up with a score of reasons why the summer of ‘91 was momentous for the world at large.
+I am sure if I tried, I could come up with a score of reasons the summer of ‘91 was momentous for the world at large.
 Maybe it was, maybe not.
-All I know was that it was momentous for me.
-In hindsight, the self- absorption of a young girl does appear repulsively unseemly.
+All I know is that it was most memorable for me.
+In hindsight, this self- absorption of a young girl appears as repulsive as it is unseemly.
 But that’s young people for you.
 Strange, I never really realized that the disease was equally virulent in me too.
 Funny how one misses seeing things, isn’t it?

 I got married that summer.